Bernard Weatherill: Tailor

 After attending Malvern College, he was apprenticed at age 17 as a tailor to the family firm Bernard Weatherill Ltd, Sporting Tailors, later of 5 Savile Row.
 He became Director (1948), Managing Director (1958), and Chairman (1967) of the business.
 After it merged with Kilgour French & Stanbury Ltd., Tailors in 1969, he became Chairman of the combined firm.
 He resumed his role with the company after his retirement from the House of Commons in 1992, as president until the firm was acquired by others in 2003.
 Some of the clothes he designed are in the Victoria and Albert Museum and other museum collections.

 Following his mother's advice, he always carried his tailoring thimble in his pocket as a reminder of his trade origins and the need for humility, no matter how high one rises.
 He said that he desired his epitaph to be "He always kept his word."

 He was a member of three City of London Livery Companies: the Worshipful Company of Merchant Taylors, the Worshipful Company of Blacksmiths, and the Worshipful Company of Gold and Silver Wyre Drawers.
+He became a Freeman of the City of London in 1949, and of the London Borough of Croydon in 1983.